Healthy sperm: Improving your fertility

 Healthy sperm aren't always a given.
 Understand how lifestyle factors can affect your sperm and what you can do to improve your fertility.By Mayo Clinic Staff

-If you and your partner are planning a pregnancy, you might be wondering about the health of your sperm.
-Start by understanding the various factors that can affect male fertility — then consider steps to help your sperm become top performers.
+People planning a pregnancy might wonder about the health of their sperm.
+Know what can affect male fertility — then consider steps to help the sperm achieve the goal.

 What determines sperm health?